Culture Conference 2019: “Communication in Culture”

 This year’s Culture Conference aims to bring together speakers from diverse fields, including developmental and comparative psychology, theoretical modelling, and linguistics, to discuss the importance of the concept of communication in cultural evolutionary research within their own discipline.
 We hope that through integration of these different threads of research, it may be possible to identify common themes, and also ambiguities and inconsistencies, which have not yet been explicitly addressed in the cultural evolution literature.

-We invite you to join us for this two-day conference hosted at the University of Stirling, UK, from 1st-2nd July 2019.
+We invite you to join us for this two-day conference hosted by the University of Stirling, UK, from 1st-2nd July 2019.
+The conference will be held at the Tolbooth in central Stirling.

 The conference has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 648841 RATCHETCOG ERC-2014-CoG.